 These current guidelines have been expanded to include management of TB in children to assist the clinician in evaluating and treating children from birth to 15 years of age with suspected or confirmed TB.
 Age-specific considerations are included throughout, and a section on children younger than 2 years describes their unique manifestations and high risk for progression to severe forms of TB.

-All children younger than 5 years in contact with a sputum smear-positive PTB patient are investigated for TB.
+A total of 4,729 children under age of five years household contact of bacterial confirmed TB cases were provided with IPT.
+All children younger than 5 years in contact with a bacterial confirmed TB are investigated for TB.
 Children with signs and symptoms suggestive of active TB are registered and treated with a full anti-TB course.
 If there are no signs of active TB, the children are put on preventive treatment with isoniazid for six months.
-In the year 2016, a total of 6,311 children in contact of smear positive TB cases were provided with IPT.
+The average national uptake is 22% with Pemba at 60% and region with lowest uptake is Katavi at 1%.